Games don't necessarily have to be unexpected and mind blowing 100 percent of the time.

-Grinding is often used as a negative term when it comes to games but sometimes it’s just what you need when you want to let your mind wander.
-Looking to make your way through a few back episodes of your favorite podcast?
-These games will provide and excellent companion.
+Grinding is often used as a negative term, but sometimes it's just what you need when you want to let your mind wander.
+Here are the most satisfying games to grind on the Nintendo Switch!

 There's a lot to do in Xenoblade Chronicles 2, even if all you want to do is finish the main story.
 That in itself doesn't entail much grinding.
 If you want to collect the game's powerful Blades though, you'll be grinding a fair amount.